-Successful implementation of this CAP requires a shared vision and understanding of the issues we are trying to address, building trust with key stakeholders, supportive infrastructure and governance to oversee, drive and monitor the plan, and to ensure that actions are coordinated to contribute to outcomes outlined in the plan.
+Successful implementation of this CAP requires a shared vision and understanding of the issues we are trying to address, building trust with key stakeholders, supportive infrastructure and governance to oversee, drive and monitor the plan, and to ensure that actions are coordinated to contribute to outcomes outlined in the CAP.

-Working togetl her Outcome What do we want to achieve?
+Working Toge ther ◆Indicates JRP priority actions Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
 W.1.
 Oversight, coordination and governance of the Community Action Plan W.1.1 A Suicide Prevention implementation group is developed that is sustainable financially and structurally, with strong regional relationships and demonstrated commitment to regional suicide prevention goals in the CAP and Joint Regional Plan.
 Identify appropriate governance structure Develop and maintain terms of reference Develop role descriptions Frequency and feedback/reporting mechanisms are agreed and scheduled KPIs for RAG status reporting developed.
-ST TBD W.2 Progress of the plan is tracked and reported W.2.1 The CAP implementation group will meet four times per year to monitor progress and implementation of the CAP actions.
-CAP implementation group meets quarterly ST Quarterly TBD W.2.2 Responsible officers will report four times per year on the implementation of CAP actions to the Suicide prevention Implementation group.
+ST GCPHN and Wesley Mission Queensland W.2.
+Progress of the plan is tracked and reported W.2.1 The Suicide Prevention limplementation group will meet to monitor progress and implementation of the CAP actions.
+Attendance and minutes of Suicide Prevention Implementation Group ST As per Terms of Reference GCPHN and Wesley Mission Queensland W.2.2 Responsible officers will report on the implementation of CAP actions to the suicide prevention Implementation group.
 RAG status reporting on implementation of CAP actions.
-ST Quarterly TBD W.2.3 Monitor and report on progress of CAP actions to funding/commissioning bodies.
-An annual progress report is developed and distributed.
-ST Annually TBD W.2.4 Explore local research capability for future in-depth analysis and evaluation of the CAP. • TBD MT TBD W.3 Lived Experience inclusion at every level W.3.1 Endorse and apply the Black Dog Institutes Lived Experience Framework to Framework to guide regional engagement of Lived Experience against each LifeSpan strategy.
-Activity register and type of engagement ST GCPHN/GCHHS
+ST As per Terms of Reference Express interest - mentalhealthaod@gcphn.com.au W.2.3 Monitor and report on progress of CAP actions to funding/commissioning bodies.
+An progress report is developed and distributed.
+ST As agreed Suicide prevention Implementa- tion Group GCPHN and Wesley Mission Queensland W.2.4 Explore local research capability for future in-depth analysis and evaluation of the CAP.
+To be determined by lead МТ Express interest - mentalhealthaod@gcphn.com. au W.3.
+Lived Experience inclusion at every level W.3.1 Endorse and apply the Black Dog Institutes Lived Experience Framework to guide regional engagement of Lived Experience against each LifeSpan strategy.
+Activity register and type of engagement ST GCPHN /Gold Coast Health